UWF Board of Trustees Bylaws

 a.
 The Board may use telephone conference calls and other communications media technology to conduct Board business in the same manner as if the proceeding were held in person.

 b.
 The notice of any meeting conducted by means of communication media technology will state where and how members of the public may gain access to the meeting.

-Section 2.7 Quorum - Nine (9) members of the Board must be in attendance to constitute a quorum for the transaction of business.
+Section 2.7 Quorum - A majority of the members of the full Board must be in attendance to constitute a quorum for the transaction of business.